What is 3PL Fulfillment?

 Logistics centers are used by retailers, manufacturers and wholesalers.
 In retail, the goods are sent to end customers, i.e. D2C (direct-to-consumer), once the order has been received in the store.
 While intermediaries or manufacturers also ship to wholesalers, i.e. B2B (business-to-business).

 Almost every industry can use the fulfillment service.
-The products can include:
+The products may include the following:

 • Clothing